Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The 1925 Series between the Pittsburgh Pirates and the Washington Senators had already been postponed twice because of rain.
 Game 7 could not be delayed again.
 Commissioner Kenesaw Mountain Landis wanted it played.
 The problem was the field.
 Pittsburgh had been soaked for days, and the infield at Forbes Field was a swamp.
 The grounds crew needed to dry it out fast.

 It barely was.
 A mist hung over the stadium at game time, and by the middle innings, that mist had become a steady downpour.
-Washington outfielder Goose Goslin later said the fog got so thick in the final innings that he could barely see the infield from right field.
+Washington outfielder Goose Goslin later said the fog got so thick in the final innings that he could barely see the infield from left field.
 The basepaths turned to mud.
 The pitching mound was a mess.

 The Pirates won 9-7.
 They celebrated on a field that had been on fire a few hours earlier.